-Plan Description - MTA New York City Transit contributes to the Manhattan and Bronx Surface Transit Operating Authority ("MaBSTOA") Plan (the "MaBSTOA Plan"), a single employer governmental retirement plan.
+Plan Description - MTA New York City Transit contributes to the Manhattan and Bronx Surface Transit Operating Authority ("MaBSTOA") Pension Plan (the "MaBSTOA Plan"), a single employer governmental retirement plan.
 The MaBSTOA Plan provides retirement, disability, cost-of-living adjustments and death benefits to plan members and beneficiaries that are similar to those benefits provided by the New York City Employees' Retirement System to similarly situated MTA New York City Transit employees.
-The MaBSTOA Plan assigns the authority to establish and amend the benefit provisions to the MaBSTOA Board.
+The MaBSTOA Plan provides that the MaBSTOA Board has the authority to establish and amend the benefit provisions.
 MaBSTOA issues a publicly available financial report that includes financial statements and required supplementary information for the MaBSTOA Plan.
-That report may be obtained by writing to MaBSTOA Pension Plan, New York City Transit Authority, Operations Accounting, 2 Broadway, 10th Floor, New York, New York, 10004.
+That report may be obtained by writing to New York City Transit Authority, Office of the Comptroller, 2 Broadway, 15th Floor, New York, New York, 10004.

-Funding Policy - MaBSTOA's funding policy requires periodic employer contributions which are actuarially determined amounts that are designed to accumulate sufficient assets to pay benefits when due.
+Funding Policy - MaBSTOA's funding policy requires periodic employer contributions which are actuarially determined amounts designed to accumulate sufficient assets to pay benefits when due.
 It is MaBSTOA's policy to fund, at a minimum, the current year's normal pension cost plus amortization of the unfunded actuarial accrued liability.
-For employees, the MaBSTOA Plan has both contributory and noncontributory requirements depending on the date of entry into service.
-Employees entering qualifying service on or before July 26, 1976 are non-contributing.
+The MaBSTOA Plan has both contributory and noncontributory requirements for employees, depending on the date of entry into service.
+Employees entering qualifying service on or before July 26, 1976 make no contributoions.
 Certain employees entering qualifying service on or after July 27, 1976 but before April 1, 2012 are required to contribute 3% of their salary and others are required to contribute 2%.
-Also, certain post-July 27, 1976 employees hired before April 1, 2012 contribute 1.85% in addition to their 3% contributions, if required.
-Effective October 1, 2000, certain post-July 27, 1976 employees hired before April 1, 2012 who have been members for 10 years or have 10 years of credited service are no longer required to make the 3% contributions.
-As a result of pension reform legislation passed in 2012 that affected MTA New York City Transit employees, similarly situated MaBSTOA employees hired on or after April 1, 2012 contribute 3% (although certain employees contribute 2%), with new rates starting April 2013, ranging from 3.5%, 4.5%, 5.75%, to 6%, depending on salary level, for their remaining years of service.
+Also, certain post-July 27, 1976 employees hired before April 1, 2012 also contribute 1.85% in addition to their 3% contributions, if required.
+Effective October 1, 2000, certain employees hired after July 27, 1976 but before April 1, 2012 who have been members for 10 years or have 10 years of credited service are no longer required to make the 3% contributions.
+As a result of pension reform legislation passed in 2012 that affected MTA New York City Transit employees, similarly situated MaBSTOA employees who became members between April 1, 2012 and March 31, 2013 were required to contribute 3% for the first plan year (although certain employees contribute 2%).
+Beginning April 1, 2013, the contribution rates for all such members ranges from 3.5%, 4.5%, 5.75%, to 6%, depending on salary level, for their remaining years of service.
 MaBSTOA's contribution rate is 40.3% of annual covered payroll.
 MTA New York City Transit's contributions to the MaBSTOA Plan for the years ended December 31, 2014, 2013 and 2012 were \$226.4, \$234.5, and \$228.9, respectively, equal to the annual required contributions for each year.